-Condition: As disclosed in the Status of Prior Findings section of this report, the Certification Forms AG 490 filed by the city during the prior audit period contained incorrect data which resulted in the overpayment of postretirement adjustments to the city during the years 2011 through 2015.
-It was recommended that the city reimburse these overpayments back to the Commonwealth and take appropriate action to ensure the accuracy of the information reported in the future.
-During the current audit period, the city partially complied with our prior audit recommendation by reimbursing the total overpayments of the special 1989 ad hoc postretirement adjustments received during the years 2011 through 2015 to the Commonwealth.
+Condition: As disclosed in the Status of Prior Findings section of this report, the city partially complied with our prior audit recommendation by reimbursing the total overpayments of the special 1989 ad hoc postretirement adjustments received during the years 2016 and 2017 to the Commonwealth.
 However, a similar condition occurred during the current audit period.
 The city annually files Certification Form AG 490 with the Department of the Auditor General.
 The data contained on this form determines the annual state reimbursement the city receives for cost of living adjustments (COLAs) paid to retirees pursuant to the provisions of Chapter 3 of Act 147, as amended.
 The reimbursement is determined on the total amount of the COLAs paid to eligible retirees and surviving spouses in the previous year reported by the city.
-However, the Certification Forms AG 490 submitted during 2016 and 2017 again contained discrepancies which has resulted in additional overpayments of the special ad hoc postretirement adjustment reimbursement, as noted below:
+However, the Certification Forms AG 490 submitted during 2018 and 2019 again contained discrepancies, which has resulted in additional overpayments of the special ad hoc postretirement adjustment reimbursement, as noted below: